 First things first, I sincerely believe that the majority of people are simply thinking too much.
 This modern and highly complex society of ours seems to be a world thats overthinking absolutely everything.

-This process can can does seep into the very experience of our lives, it colours each moment, either positive or negative.
+This process can and does seep into the very experience of our lives, it colours each moment, either positive or negative.
 In other words, most of us are addicted to thinking.

 Luckily I’ve compiled a list of five natural and effective ways of overcoming redundant thinking!